 - Live in a hope that someone will download my work of months (or even years) as opposed to view it online?

-- Navigate to that file and open it to read as opposed to, again, simply read on web?
+- Navigate to the file that was downloaded and open it to read as opposed to, again, simply read on web?

-- Can I sell to make a profit or a living without having to give away the rights to my book?
+- Give my rights to the book away or can I sell to make a profit and a living without having to?

 - How collaborative and easy is the writing tool for books on web?

 These are some of the motivations and questions behind our startup Bubblin Superbooks, and of course we don't have answers to all of them yet.
-We hope that some of you will find this project interesting and help us take books on web like a first class citizen.
-Bring reading to everyone and not just those who own a Kindle or an iPhone.
+I hope that some of you will find this project interesting and help us take books on web natively.
+Help us bring reading to everyone and not just those who own a Kindle or an iPhone.

 Join us on news.bubblin to discuss any of the ideas laid out here.